nityy/Columnate/README.md

-# Columnate
+# Unclutter

-Bookmarklet for multicolumn reader mode.
+Bookmarklet for reader mode.
+This fork is intended to reformat the page like firefox's reader view.
+If you want newspaper-style multicolumns, you can visit the [original project](github.com/anoved/Columnate).

 ## Installation

-Visit [anoved.github.io/Columnate](https://anoved.github.io/Columnate/) and drag the **Columnate** link to your bookmarks bar to install.
+Visit [nityy.github.io/Unclutter](https://nityy.github.io/Unclutter/) and drag the **Unclutter** link to your bookmarks bar to install.

 ## Usage

 Find a web page with a long article.
-Click the **Columnate** bookmarklet to reformat the page free of distractions.
-The article will be formatted in narrow columns like a newspaper.
+Click the **Unclutter** bookmarklet to reformat the page free of distractions.

 ## Acknowledgements

-Columnate uses [Mozilla Readability](https://github.com/mozilla/readability).
-Columnate is a simplified rewrite of my earlier effort [McReadability](https://github.com/anoved/mcreadability), which was based on a now-obselete predecessor of Mozilla Readability.
+Thanks to anoved for their [Columnate project](https://github.com/anoved/Columnate).
+This project uses [Mozilla Readability](https://github.com/mozilla/readability).
 Bookmarklet creation is modelled after [Bookmarkletify](https://martijnbrekelmans.com/bookmarkletify/) by Martijn Brekelmans.

 ## License